Kevin Fu: Awards and honors

-Entrepreneurship and Leadership
+Entrepreneurship and leadership

 Fu is the co-founder and CEO of Virta Laboratories, Inc., a healthcare cybersecurity startup founded in 2013 that specializes in detecting malware and anomalies in Internet of Things (IoT) and medical devices.
-Virta Labs developed PowerGuard™, an innovative device that helps hospitals and medical device manufacturers detect cybersecurity threats through power consumption analysis, offering plug-and-play security for critical healthcare infrastructure.
+Virta Labs developed PowerGuard, a device that helps hospitals and medical device manufacturers detect cybersecurity threats through power consumption analysis, offering plug-and-play security for critical healthcare infrastructure.

 Fu founded and directs the Archimedes Center for Health Care and Medical Device Cybersecurity at Northeastern University, which provides training and support to improve operational technology cybersecurity in FDA-regulated industries.

-He has also held significant leadership roles in national and international organizations, including serving as the inaugural Acting Director of Medical Device Cybersecurity at the U.S. Food and Drug Administration (FDA), where he helped shape federal policy on medical device security.
+He has also held leadership roles in national and international organizations, including serving as the inaugural Acting Director of Medical Device Cybersecurity at the U.S. Food and Drug Administration (FDA), where he helped shape federal policy on medical device security.

 Fu has chaired and served on editorial boards and steering committees, including the AAMI Biomedical Instrumentation & Technology Editorial Board, the ACM Committee on Computers and Public Policy, and the USENIX Security Steering Committee.

-His leadership extends to mentoring, public policy, and standards development.
-Fu has guided national efforts in developing interdisciplinary medical device cybersecurity curricula and has been instrumental in creating the first FDA-recognized consensus standards for medical device manufacturing security.
+Fu has been involved in developing interdisciplinary medical device cybersecurity curricula and in creating the first FDA-recognized consensus standards for medical device manufacturing security.

-Through these roles, Kevin Fu has demonstrated a commitment to advancing innovation, safety, and security in technology and healthcare, while fostering the next generation of leaders in cybersecurity and engineering.
+Kevin Fu researches both technology and healthcare, emphasizing safety, security, and mentorship in cybersecurity and engineering.